 - Diseases – Secondly, diseases such as bacterial wilt, root and stalk rots, and viral or fungal diseases can all result in no ears on corn stalks.
 Always buy inoculated, clean seed from reputable nurseries and practice crop rotation.

 - Pests – Nematodes may also infect soil surrounding the roots.
 These microscopic worms feed on the roots and disrupt their ability to absorb nutrients and water.

-- Fertilization – Also, the amount of nitrogen available to the plant affects the plant by fostering foliage growth, resulting in no ears of corn on the corn stalks.
+- Fertilization – Also, the amount of nitrogen available to it affects the plant by fostering foliage growth, resulting in no ears of corn on the corn stalks.
 If limited nitrogen is available, the plant needs lots of calcium and potassium in order to produce ears.

 - Spacing – Lastly, one of the most common reasons for no ears of corn on corn stalks is space.
-Corn plants should be planted in groups four feet long with at least four rows.
-Corn relies on the wind to pollinate, so the plants need to be close enough together when they tassel to fertilize; otherwise, hand pollination of corn may be necessary.
+Corn plants should be planted in groups 4 feet (1 m.) long with at least four rows.
+Corn relies on the wind to pollinate, so the plants need to be close enough together when they tassel to fertilize, otherwise, hand pollination of corn may be necessary.